Sunday, October 7, 2012

 Dubbs' comments on the writing of the Commission are, “the meaning of this document is not quite clear.
 It is incorrectly written, and several words are evidently omitted.
 The following is, however, as nearly as possible a literal translation”...it was filed by Reiff in the court of chancery, and may be presumed to be a correct copy of the original (Dubbs, 57, 58).

 Jacob Reiff’s name is spelled three different ways in the German complaint.
-It looks drawn up on the spot by one of the elders which would explain the missing words and incorrect writing.
-Dubbs own considered view and his exhonoration of Jacob Reiff, did not reach the biographers and polemicists of the past centuries any more than it did the present sanitized versions of this early history.
+It looks drawn up on the spot by one of the complaining elders which would explain the missing words and incorrect writing.
+Dubbs own considered view and his exoneration of Jacob Reiff, did not reach the biographers and polemicists of the past centuries any more than it did the present sanitized versions of this early history.
 Dubbs' version more fully appears here.

 The Commission